Far Cry 2: Release

 The existence of Far Cry 2 was first hinted in September 2006 through a leak of screenshots, artwork and video footage of several in-production titles.
 It was officially announced for PC in July 2007, though it was hinted through online store listings before that.
 The console versions were announced in January 2008.
 The game's complexity made creating a commercial game demo impractical, so the team instead focused that effort into further polishing the final product.
 For piracy protection, the Windows version made use of SecuROM digital rights management, with limited version installs across up to three devices with repeated installs possible provided earlier versions were removed.
 The game was compatible with the amBX peripheral designed by Philips, allowing greater immersion into the game's world through light and vibrations.
 Production was completed on October 14, 2008, when Ubisoft Montreal declared the game had gone gold.

 Far Cry 2 was released in North America on October 21, 2008.
-It subsequently released on Ocrtober 23 in Australia, and October 24 in Europe.
+It subsequently released on October 23 in Australia, and October 24 in Europe.
 Alongside the standard edition, limited editions were released in North America and Europe.
 The GameStop-exclusive Pre-Order Edition came with a real-world map of the game's world and six additional in-game missions.
 The GAME-exclusive European version contained an artbook, a behind-the-scenes DVD, a guidebook, and the map.
-Far Cry 2 was reissued on February 21, 2014, as part of a bundle for Windows and its consoles as part of Far Cry: The Wild Expedition, a compilation of all Far Cry titles up to that point.
+Far Cry 2 was reissued on February 21, 2014, as part of a bundle for Windows and consoles as part of Far Cry: The Wild Expedition, a compilation of all Far Cry titles up to that point.
 It was also made backwards compatible with the Xbox One on January 17, 2018.

 The console versions were published in Japan by Ubisoft's local branch.
 The 360 version was released on November 21, and the PS3 version on December 25.
 The Windows version, which included a translated manual, was published by E Frontier on December 12.
 A version for mobile phones was developed and published by Gameloft, releasing in 2008 after the PC and console versions.
 This version was reworked as a top-down third-person shooter, with the mercenary undergoing a series of ten missions.